 Where N is the number of fingerjoints in the specimen and L is the overall length of the specimen in feet.
-CNJ shall be rounded up to the nearest whole number and shall not be less than 1.
+The CNJ value is rounded up to the nearest whole number.

-CHARACTERISTIC PROPERTY VALUE: the value corresponding to a percentile in the assumed statistical distribution of a particular property of the material.
-For the purpose of this Standard, characteristic strength values (i.e. UTS) are defined as the population 5th percentile values obtained under a short-term test load.
-Characteristic stiffness values (i.e. E{5th}, E) are defined as the population 5th percentile or mean values obtained under a short-term test load.
+CHARACTERISTIC PROPERTY VALUE: value corresponding to a percentile in the assumed statistical distribution of a particular property of the material.

+Note: For the purpose of this Standard, characteristic strength values (such as MOR and UTS) are defined as the population 5th percentile values obtained under a short-term test load.

+Characteristic stiffness values (such as $E{5th}$ or E) are defined as the population 5th percentile or mean values, respectively, obtained under a short-term test load.

+The characteristic specific gravity is defined as the population mean value.

-CONFORMANCE: a state in which the production process meets the requirements of this Standard.
+CONFORMANCE: state in which the production process meets the requirements of this Standard.

-CONTROL CHARTS: are reports or records used to monitor the variation between the process quality level and a predetermined conformance quality level, and to indicate when changes in the process are required to bring the process back into an "IN-CONTROL" state as defined by the conformance quality level.
+CONTROL CHARTS: reports or records used to monitor the variation between the process quality level and a predetermined conformance quality level, and to indicate when changes in the process are required to bring the process back into an "IN-CONTROL" state as defined by the conformance quality level.

-CYCLIC DELAMINATION TEST: a test procedure on adhesive glue-lines that simulates alternating wetting and drying conditions to which wood products may be exposed during shipment, storage or use.
+CYCLIC DELAMINATION TEST: test procedure on adhesive bondlines that simulates alternating wetting and drying conditions to which wood products may be exposed during shipment, storage, or use.

-DELAMINATION: a separation of the glue-line as a result of drying stresses.
-Reasons for delamination may also include joint mis-manufacture that produces a glue-line that is weaker than the wood or delamination when an incorrect adhesive mix is used.
-Drying stresses that produce delamination are like those that produce checking in wood.
+DELAMINATION: a separation of the bondline as a result of drying stresses.

+Note: Other causes of delamination may include joint mismanufacture that produces a bondline that is weaker than the surrounding wood, a bondline that is softened by water, or delamination when an incorrect adhesive mix is used.
+Drying stresses that produce delamination are similar to those that produce checking in wood.

-DISPLACEMENT: the amount of clear wood displaced by a characteristic and considered in its relation to the amount it reduces the strength of the cross-section of the piece of lumber under consideration.
+DISPLACEMENT: amount of clear wood displaced by a characteristic and considered in its relation to the amount it reduces the strength of the cross-section of the piece of lumber under consideration.

-DRY USE ONLY: Product is to be used only under dry service conditions as defined in the applicable engineering design standard.
+DRY USE ONLY: designation on the grade stamp of FJ-MGL which indicates that the product is to be only used under dry service conditions as defined in the applicable engineering design standard.

-- Note 1: In Canada, a dry service condition is defined in CSA 086 as a climatic condition in which the average equilibrium moisture content of solid wood over a year is 15% or less and does not exceed 19%. - Note 2: In the US, a dry service condition is defined in the National Design Specification (NDS) as a climatic condition where the lumber moisture content in service will be a maximum of 16%.
+Note 1: In Canada, a dry service condition is defined in CSA 086 as a climatic condition in which the average equilibrium moisture content of solid wood over a year is 15% or less and does not exceed 19%.

+Note 2: In the U.S., a dry service condition is defined in the National Design Specification (NDS) as a climatic condition where the lumber moisture content in service will be a maximum of 16%.

-EVALUATION: an assessment of the manufacturing process and its quality control programs to determine whether a facility can produce an item that meets the requirements of this Standard.
+EVALUATION: assessment of a facility's manufacturing process and its quality control programs to determine whether it is capable of producing an item that meets the requirements of this Standard.

-FACILITY: is a manufacturing plant that produces FJ-MGL and conducts visual grading and quality control sampling and testing.
+FACILITY: manufacturing plant that produces FJ-MGL and conducts visual grading and quality control sampling and testing on the product.

-FINGERJOINED MACHINE GRADED LUMBER (FJ-MGL): lumber that has been non-destructively tested by a grading machine such as MSR lumber or MEL and is fingerjoined to meet the product specifications of this Standard.
+FINGERJOINED MACHINE GRADED LUMBER (FJ-MGL): lumber that has been non-destructively tested by a grading machine such as MSR lumber or MEL and is subsequently fingerjoined to meet the product specifications of this Standard.

-GAUGE LENGTH: the length of lumber between the inside edges of the tension machine grips that is subject to the full tension load.
-The procedures and tension strength requirements specified in this Standard are based on an assumed gauge length of 8 feet.
+GAUGE LENGTH: length of lumber between the inside ends of the tension machine grips that is subject to the full tension load.

+Note: The procedures and tension strength requirements specified in this Standard are based on an assumed gauge length of 8 feet.

-GRADE STAMP (MARK): the grade identification applied on a specimen of FJ-MGL shall include the appropriate information under Section 10.0 of this Standard.
-The grade stamp (mark) indicates that the FJ-MGL process meets the requirements of the Agency's qualification and quality control procedures.
+GRADE STAMP: grade identification applied on a piece of FJ-MGL which includes the appropriate information under Section 10.0 of this Standard.

+Note: The grade stamp indicates that the FJ-MGL process meets the requirements of the Agency's qualification and quality control procedures.